C3S/c3s.dev/design/docs/source/architecture.rst

 Data Formats
 ============

+Any protocol might be handled using different data formats.
+The main formats for REST and RPC are JSON and XML and could appear in any combination: REST with JSON, REST with XML, XML-RPC, and JSON-RPC.

+REST with JSON will probably be the primary choice.

 Formats
 -------

 - JSON should be the main format as it is commonly used
+- JSONP can be easily supported from the JSON implementation as it is just a method call wrapper for JavaScript
 - XML might be another format as it widely established